16homa03/AndroidLiteApp/README.md

-# Basic prototype for Android Lite app with embeded makemytrip pwa application with network proxy.
+# Basic prototype for Android Lite app with embeded pwa application with network proxy.

 FileProvider for serving static content from internal fileSystem.
 It helps serves static content like html's/css/js from local file system which helps avoiding serving from cdn.